 Many Welsh people themselves use Bristol (BRS) airport, which is an easyjet base and where many of the low cost airlines operate from/to many european destinations.

-bus service operates between the airport and the two railway stations in Bristol, Temple Meads and Parkway from where trains depart every 30 minutes to Cardiff Central.
+A bus service operates between the airport and the two railway stations in Bristol, Temple Meads and Parkway from where trains depart every 30 minutes to Cardiff Central.

 Another option is to collect a rental car at Bristol Airport, the vehicle can be returned to Cardiff, Bristol or elsewhere within mainland Britain, as one way rentals are available at www.britishcarhire.com.